-Menstruation is a natural bodily function which is experienced by women in different ways.
 Menstruation must not be used as an excuse to exclude women workers from the workplace or to prevent girls from attending school during their period.

 We need to build a supportive and well-informed working environment where menstruation does not cause embarrassment or stigma for anyone (women, girls, people with disabilities, transgender people).